About the author

 To cap things off, the Tribeca Festival’s NOW program uncovers and celebrates independent episodic work.
 It creates a unique festival home for “short and long-form pilots and series” from any genre.
 Tribeca’s NOW section famously highlighted the web series High Maintenance before it went on to be acquired by HBO.

-The 2025 Tribeca Festival introduces a new event to the fest’s already stacked calendar.
-Previously titled the Creators Forum, the inaugural Tribeca Storytelling Summit is described as a “dynamic, festival within a festival for the filmmaking and creative community.”
+The 2026 Tribeca Festival is set to host the second annual Tribeca Storytelling Summit.
+Previously titled the Creators Forum, the Tribeca Storytelling Summit is a “dynamic festival within a festival for the filmmaking and creative community.”

 The Summit is set to host a staggering lineup of speakers that includes:

-Programs run from 10AM to 5PM throughout the festival.
-Badges for the inaugural Tribeca Storytelling Summit are currently on sale for $250, plus fees.
-You can purchase yours here.
+Programs run from 10:30AM to 6PM throughout the festival.
+Badges for this year’s Tribeca Storytelling Summit are currently on sale for $250, plus fees.
+You can purchase yours here

 The Tribeca Festival organizes a variety of programs that connect independent filmmakers to funding, mentorship, and professional support.